Ridecell/traefik-token-checker/README.md

 **Traefik Token Checker** is a Traefik middleware plugin that inspects incoming HTTP requests for blacklisted JWT tokens or developer tokens stored in Redis.
 It acts as a gatekeeper, blocking requests with invalid or revoked tokens before they reach your backend services.

 ---
+**There are two ways to develop plugins in Traefik:**

+1.  **Wasm PlugPlugin:**

+    ⚠️  Limitation:
+    - Runs in a sandbox — no network, no file access, no Redis.

+    - Blocks all unsafe operations for security.

+2.  **Yaegi Plugin:**

+    ⚠️  Limitation:
+    - Can’t use Redis Go libs like go-redis — they rely on features Yaegi doesn't support (like interfaces, reflection, cgo).

+✅ Workaround
+- Use raw TCP to talk to Redis directly (like your custom pool).

+---

 ## 🔍 What It Does